Space-Soyentists/ShartyStation13/README.md

 [![license-badge](https://gitgud.io/SnarkySnappySS13/ShartyStation13/-/raw/master/.gitlab/images/soylicense.png)](https://gitgud.io/SnarkySnappySS13/ShartyStation13/-/raw/master/.gitlab/images/soylicense.png)

-All code after [commit 0d8a06943f4ce6b13159e2d90aa5b528e73ecd5c on 2025-10-10 at 12:26 PM CST](https://gitgud.io/snarkysnappyss13/ShartyStation13/-/commit/0d8a06943f4ce6b13159e2d90aa5b528e73ecd5c) is under the soyjak.party© license, which states that all further redistributed substantial copies of this software will include the word "NIGGER" in it, well as having ASCII art of a Soyjak included in it.
+All code after [commit 6c53bfa00a05828640231236c577136d687be508 on 2025-10-14 at 11:14 PM CST](https://gitgud.io/snarkysnappyss13/ShartyStation13/-/commit/2c74e3f1b25c18db04ec6487fadfbc861698103b) is under a modified version of the GPLV3 license which contains the soyjak.party© license at the top, which states that all further redistributed substantial copies of this software will include the word "NIGGER" in it, well as having ASCII art of a [Soyjak](https://en.wikipedia.org/wiki/Wojak#Soyjak) included in it.

-See [LICENSE](LICENSE) and [GPLv3.txt](GPLv3.txt) for more details.
+See [LICENSE](LICENSE) for more details.

 ---